-When super-resolution instead of up-sampling filtering is used, the performance has been improved as shown in Figure 2.
+Instead of up-sampling filtering, applying super-resolution, the performance has been improved as shown in Figure 2.
 Table 2 shows BD-gains by a super-resolution [4] compared to the up-sampling filter by RPR.
 This super-resolution is based on 12 layers of network based on simplified ESRGAN [5].
 The loss function is the L1 norm and part of the BVI-DVC test set [6] is used as training sequences.
 Table 3 shows BD-gains by the super-resolution compared to VTM-11.0 (QP 32,37,42,47).
 Although the balance of gain between color components is not adjusted, the improvement of coding gains has been shown.